SRGSSR/rts-development-guidelines/public/guides/PULL_REQUEST_GUIDE.md

 ### Adding a Pull Request Template

-You can store your pull request template here: `.github/pull_request_template.md`.
-You can review other options on the following GitHub documentation:
+You can store your pull request template in `.github/pull_request_template.md`.

-[Creating a pull request template for your repository][github-creating-pr-template].
+You can review other options on the [GitHub documentation][github-creating-pr-template].

 ### Example